 - Painful intercourse

-Urinary incontinence is not a natural part of aging, Mancini says, and if you experience it you have options.
+Urinary incontinence is not a natural part of aging and if you experience it, you have options.
 Vaginal estrogen, physical therapy and surgery are all potential treatments for urinary incontinence.

-Though discussing your urinary incontinence can be difficult, suffering in silence is worse, she says.
+Though discussing your urinary incontinence can be difficult, suffering in silence is worse.

 There's one final menopause symptom to consider, though it can be among the most serious.

 Having osteoporosis — or brittle bones — can be related to menopause and set a woman up for a painful or deadly fracture later in life.
 Smoking, an inactive lifestyle, having Caucasian ethnicity or a family history of osteoporosis can increase your risks of developing the condition.

 If you're at risk, consider getting a bone density test.

 The silent nature of osteoporosis makes it critical to prevent and treat it.
 Here are some recommended steps:

 - Weight-bearing exercise (anything that gets you on your feet, including walking, running or gardening)